 - All swine entered must be free of disease.
-The swine committee reserves the right to reject any entries they feel unfit or unsound (due to limited mobility or injury) for the health of the show.
-A health certificate dated within the last 30 days for each entry must be presented to one of the Swine Committee Chairmen before the swine is placed in a pen.
+The swine committee reserves the right to reject any entries they feel unfit or unsound (due to limited mobility or injury) for the health of the show and sale.

 - The Junior Swine Show is open to Clarke County 4-H and FFA previous swine project members who are enrolled by January 1 of the year of the show.
 All new swine project members must be enrolled in the Clarke County 4-H or FFA program and declare a project by March 1 of the year of the show.

-- All swine entries must be nominated, weighed-in and tagged at the official project weigh-in held the first Saturday in June, year of the show.
+- All swine entries must be nominated, weighed-in, and tagged at the official project weigh-in held the first Saturday in June, year of the show.
 Five entries may be weighed in at June weigh in.
 Up to 3 entries may be shown at the fair – 2 of these may be shown in market class and 1 may be shown in the gilt class.
 All exhibitors are only allowed to sell 2 entries in the livestock sale on Friday.
 The Swine committee recommends a weight of at least 80 pounds at the initial weigh in for all entries.

-- At Monday weigh in, all swine entries are to be clean with ear tags free of debris and CLEARLY visible before being taken out of their pen to weigh.
+- At Tuesday morning weigh in, all swine entries are to be clean with ear tags free of debris and CLEARLY visible before being taken out of their pen to weigh.

 - The number of hogs sold by one (1) exhibitor is limited to two (2).
-All hogs must be cleaned thoroughly before entering the sale ring. .40 of 1% of the sale price of hogs will be withheld for pork referendum.
+All hogs must be cleaned thoroughly before entering the sale ring.
+Four tenths of 1% of the sale price of hogs will be withheld for the pork referendum.

 - To recognize hog buyers, $5.00 will be retained from the proceeds of each hog sold to purchase a newspaper advertisement.

-- The swine barn will be closed during the swine weigh-in and after 4:00 p.m. the day of the show and during the show, and 6 PM through the end of the swine sale on sale day.
-Only committee members or designated volunteers are permitted.
+- The swine barn will be closed during the swine weigh-in, after 3:45 PM the day of the show, during the show, and 6 PM through the end of the swine sale on sale day.
+Only committee members or designated volunteers are permitted in the barn.

 - The Swine Committee reserves the right to amend and interpret these rules and regulations as they see fit.